News article hero image

 2%

-1. As you can see from the table, the most likely adult age group to live with family are those aged 18-24, as almost 1 in 5 of young adults in this age group say this is their current living arrangement (19%).
+1. The most likely adult age group to live with family is those aged 18-24, as almost 1 in 3 of young adults in this age group say this is their current living arrangement (33%).

-2. The proportion of people living with family then reduces as we age, with 7% of 25-34 year-olds, 5% of 35-44 year-olds and just 2% of those over the age of 45 stating that this is their living situation at present.
+1. The proportion of people living with family then reduces as we age.
+15% of 25–34-year-olds, 10% of 35-44-year-olds and just 6% of those aged 45-54 stating that this is their living situation at present.

 *To calculate the number of adults in the UK, we obtained general population data from the Office for National Statistics.
 This gave us the most up-to-date figure for the UK population (66,796,807).
 We then subtracted the number of under 18s in the UK from this figure, which gave us the total adult population.
 Using this, we could then extrapolate the findings of our survey to present them as a proportion of the population.